 Similar to MAC, Nars is widely known and loved for its extensive selection of shades and formulas, and has remained a makeup artist favorite since its inception.
-The brand's foundations are appealing to women with darker skin tones because they offer both soft satin and matte finishes; meanwhile, the cult Creamy Concealer ($29) comes in a deep cocoa color that’s perfect for brightening up under-eyes on darker skin tones.
+The brand's foundations are appealing to women with darker skin tones because they offer both soft satin and matte finishes; meanwhile, this cult concealer ($29) comes in a deep cocoa color that’s perfect for brightening up under-eyes on darker skin tones.

 Fashion Fair is a household name when it comes to cosmetics for those with mocha-toned skin.
 The brand's foundations take into account not just darker shades, but also the wide range of undertones that come with darker shades (i.e., red undertones).
-Its color collection boasts fun, vibrant shades, like the ones in its Lip Teaser Collection ($18).
+Its color collection boasts fun, vibrant shades, like the ones in this collection.

 Becca Cosmetics may not specifically cater to dark skin tones, but its vast array of primers, foundations, and highlighters are definitely made with them in mind.
-Women especially love the Ever-Matte Shine Proof Foundation ($42), which comes in deep shades and has the most beautifully matte yet natural finish.
+Women especially love this foundation, which comes in deep shades and has the most beautifully matte yet natural finish.

 Ask any makeup artist, and she’ll have at least one Make Up For Ever product in her kit.
 Why?
 The color payoff, silky-smooth formulas, unexpected finishes, and staying power all contribute to its popularity—and the wide array of foundation shades.
 The brand recently re-released Ultra HD versions its much-loved foundations and foundation sticks, which also include a new range of 40 shades that deliver an airbrushed finish for all skin tones.
 We love.

 Lancôme has really stepped up its game in recent years when it comes to creating products that flatter and enhance darker skin tones (its newly named ambassador, the ever-glowing Lupita Nyong’o, may have had something to do with it).
 The Tiente Idol Ultra 24H ($46) foundation offers a wide range of medium to deep shades and is what makeup artist Nick Barose reaches for when prepping Nyong’o for the red carpet.
-Currently, we’re lusting over the newly launched Audacity Palette ($68), which features 16 stunning shimmery and matte shades for a sheer wash of color on the lid.
+Currently, we’re lusting over this newly launched palette, which features 16 stunning shimmery and matte shades for a sheer wash of color on the lid.

 What are some of your favorite makeup brands?
 Click here for four game-changing foundation tips for darker complexions!